john-science/mazelib/docs/MAZE_GEN_ALGOS.md

 This is a classic set-theory algorithm.
 It is not the fastest algorithm, as it requires relabeling whole sets of cells at every step.

-But this algorithm does have the fun advantage of being easy to bias in the X or Y directions with two little numbers: xbias and ybias, each between zero and one (0.5 is unbiased).

 ## Growing Tree

 ###### The Algorithm

 1. Let C be a list of cells, initially empty.
-Add one cell to C, at random.
+Add one a random cell from the maze to C.
 2. Choose a cell from C, and carve a passage to any unvisited neighbor of that cell, adding that neighbor to C as well.
 If there are no unvisited neighbors, remove the cell from C.
 3. Repeat step 2 until C is empty.